rekorflynn/argo-cd/docs/operator-manual/user-management/microsoft.md

 1. Open a new browser tab and enter your ArgoCD URI: https://`<my-argo-cd-url>`
    ![Azure SSO Web Log In](../../assets/azure-sso-web-log-in-via-azure.png "Azure SSO Web Log In")
-3. Click `LOGIN VIA AZURE` button to log in with your Azure Active Directory account.
+3. Click `LOGIN VIA AZURE` button to log in with your Microsoft Entra ID account.
 You’ll see the ArgoCD applications screen.
    ![Azure SSO Web Application](../../assets/azure-sso-web-application.png "Azure SSO Web Application")
 4. Navigate to User Info and verify Group ID.
 Groups will have your group’s Object ID that you added in the `Setup permissions for Azure AD Application` step.
    ![Azure SSO Web User Info](../../assets/azure-sso-web-user-info.png "Azure SSO Web User Info")